instaloader/instaloader/README.rst

                            link.
 This requires an additional request to the Instagram server for each picture, which is why it is disabled by default.
+--comments                 Download and update comments for each post.
+This
+                           requires an additional request to the Instagram server for each post, which is why it is disabled by default.

 When to Stop Downloading
 ^^^^^^^^^^^^^^^^^^^^^^^^